rebeccadavidsson/project/REPORT.md

 Student number: 11252138

 ## Goal
+Google has a page that lets users select for a word to view a line graph of searching rates of this word.
+For example, when you select 'easter-egg', you see can see that the search rates for this word had its maximum at easter.
+However, this Google page is not that clear.
+The page doesn't really visualize the yearly maximum points.
 The goal of this project was to give user a clear overview of food trends based on Google searches over the years 2004 - 2016.
+This could be practical for companies selling a product, to know when to advertise.
 Another goal of this project was to give users the possibility to use these visualizations for other Google datasets such as search rates of political parties.
+This repository could function as a base for other visualizations.

 ![Alt text](doc/page1.png)
 ![Alt text](doc/page2.png)